Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

   - portfolio
   - realtime
 ---
 A real-time widget that displays the last movie or TV episode you watched on [Trakt.tv](https://trakt.tv), complete with poster images and direct links.
-This became one of my favorite portfolio additions because it shows visitors what I've been watching lately—adding that personal touch that makes a portfolio feel human.
+This became one of my favorite portfolio additions because it shows visitors what I've been watching lately adding that personal touch that makes a portfolio feel human.

 The project combines the **[[notes/Public APIs/Trakt API]]** for watch history, **[[notes/Public APIs/TMDB API]]** for beautiful poster images, **[[notes/Tech Stack/Express.js]]** for a lightweight backend, and **[[notes/Tech Stack/PostgreSQL]]** for persistent token storage.
 What started as "wouldn't it be cool to show what I'm watching?" evolved into a robust system handling OAuth refresh tokens, intelligent caching, and graceful error handling.

-The implementation uses smart **server-side caching** (5-minute TTL) to respect [[notes/API]] rate limits, automatic **token refresh** to stay authenticated indefinitely, and a **React component** that elegantly handles all possible states—whether you just finished a movie, binged a TV series, or haven't watched anything recently.
+The implementation uses smart **server-side caching** (5-minute TTL) to respect [[notes/API]] rate limits, automatic **token refresh** to stay authenticated indefinitely, and a **React component** that elegantly handles all possible states whether you just finished a movie, binged a TV series, or haven't watched anything recently.

 ## Visual Preview: See It In Action
 Before jumping into the technical stuff, here's what this actually looks like when integrated into a portfolio.
-These are real screenshots showing the widget in different states—not mockups, but the actual component in use.
+These are real screenshots showing the widget in different states not mockups, but the actual component in use.

 ### When You've Watched Something
 <div style="text-align: center;">

 ![Trakt widget showing last watched content with poster](./assets/trakt-widget.png)

 *Displaying "Severance" Season 2 Episode 7 with its poster.
-The image is clickable and takes you directly to the episode's Trakt page.
-Notice the clean layout with the Trakt icon, show title, and season/episode information.*
+The image is clickable and takes you directly to the episode's Trakt page.*

 </div>

 ## Why Build This?
 As someone who loves movies and TV shows, I wanted my portfolio to reflect this part of who I am.
 Instead of just listing hobbies in an "about me" section, visitors can see **exactly** what I watched last night.
-Maybe it's a Criterion Collection classic, maybe it's a guilty pleasure reality show—either way, it's authentic and creates instant conversation starters.
+Maybe it's a Criterion Collection classic, maybe it's a guilty pleasure reality show 😆; either way, it's authentic and creates instant conversation starters.

 The technical challenge was equally compelling: building a system that stays authenticated indefinitely without user intervention, handles Trakt's OAuth token rotation, enriches data with TMDB poster images, and maintains excellent performance through smart caching.